flux-capacitor/flux-capacitor/README.md

 - Support for other storage engines (Mongo, ...)

-## Other TODO

-- Test reducers returning more than one changeset
-- Add footer to sample frontend and add links to GitHub repo, create-react-app, redux

 ## License

 This library is released under the terms of the MIT license.
 See [LICENSE](./LICENSE) for details.